|Values are valid only on day of printing.|

 Treatment is available in the form of enzyme replacement therapy and/or substrate reduction therapy for types 1 and 3.
 Individuals with type 3 may benefit from bone marrow transplantation.
 Currently, only supportive therapy is available for type 2.

-A diagnostic workup for Gaucher disease may demonstrate the characteristic finding of "Gaucher cells" on bone marrow examination.
-Reduced or absent enzyme activity of acid beta-glucosidase in leukocytes, blood spots, or fibroblasts can confirm a diagnosis.
-A targeted mutation panel may allow for detection of disease-causing mutations in affected patients (GAUW / Gaucher Disease, Mutation Analysis, GBA).
-In addition, full sequencing of the GBA gene allows for detection of disease-causing mutations.
+A diagnostic work up for Gaucher disease may demonstrate the characteristic finding of "Gaucher cells" on bone marrow examination.
+Reduced or absent enzyme activity of acid beta-glucosidase is diagnostic.
+A targeted mutation panel may allow for detection of disease-causing mutations in affected patients (GAUP / Gaucher Disease, Mutation Analysis, GBA).
+In addition, full sequencing of GBA (GBAZ / Gaucher Disease, Full Gene Analysis) allows for detection of disease-causing mutations in affected patients for whom a targeted mutation panel identifies a single or no mutation.

 Diagnosis of Gaucher disease